What is Attendance Management?

 Attendance Management keeps track of your employee hours.
 It is the system you use to document the time your employees work and the time they take off.
 Attendance Management can be done by recording employee hours on paper, using spreadsheets, punching time cards, or using online attendance software for your company.

-What is the importance of Attendance Management in HR?
+What is the importance of Attendance Management?

 Every organization should have an Attendance Management System for employees.
 Your system needs to comply with the Fair Labor Standards Act timekeeping requirements, regardless of how you implement it.